 Tariff Policy dated 28th January 2016 states that while all future inter-state transmission projects shall, ordinarily, be developed through competitive bidding process, the Central Government may give exemption from competitive bidding for (a) specific category of projects of stregic importance, technical upgradation etc. or (b) works required to be done to cater to an urgent situation on a case to case basis.
 POWERGRID emerged as successful Bidder and won nine transmission projects and acquired the Special Purpose Vehicles (SPV) from the Bid Process Coordinator (s).
 The Project SPVs are viz.
 POWERGRID Vizag Transmission Limited, POWERGRID NM Transmission Limited, POWERGRID Unchahar Transmission Limited, POWERGRID Kala Amb Transmission Limited, POWERGRID Jabalpur Transmission Limited, POWERGRID Warora Transmission Limited, POWERGRID Parli Transmission Limited, POWERGRID Southern Interconnector Transmission System Limited and POWERGRID Vemagiri Transmission Limited.
-All these projects are on Build, Own, Operate & Maintain (BOOM) basis and are under various stages of implementation except for Transmission System associated with IPPs of Vemagiri Area (POWERGRID Vemagiri Transmission Limited viz., 400kV D/C Khammam - Nagarjunasagar 400kV D/C Transmission lime has been successfully commissioned in the FY 2015-16 and transmission charges are being realized for the same.
+All these projects are on Build, Own, Operate & Maintain (BOOM) basis and are under various stages of implementation except for Transmission System associated with IPPs of Vemagiri Area (POWERGRID Vemagiri Transmission Limited) which has not been taken up pursuant to the CERC order dated 27.09.2013 and 06.04.2015.
+One of the elements under POWERGRID Vizag Transmission Limited viz., 400kV D/C Khammam - Nagarjunasagar 400kV D/C Transmission line has been successfully commissioned in the FY 2015-16 and transmission charges are being realized for the same.